 Follow the mitigation mechanisms of subclause 6.3.5 of TR 24772-1.

 Use record and array types with the appropriate representation specifications added so that the objects are accessed by their logical structure rather than their physical representation.
-These representation specifications may address: order, position, and size of data components and fields.
+These representation specifications may address: endianness, order, position, and size of data components and fields.

-Use pragma Atomic and pragma Atomic_Components to ensure that all updates to objects and components happen atomically.

-Use pragma Volatile and pragma Volatile_Components to ensure that all tasks see updates to the associated objects or array components in the same order.

 Query the default object layout chosen by the compiler to determine the expected behaviour of the final representation.